OriginProtocol/origin/origin-docs/source/includes/resources/marketplace.md

 This will return information about the listing, combining information from IPFS and the blockchain.
 In the future, fields returned may differ based on the listing's schema.

+A listing is a published action from a seller to sell something.
+It is active until there are no more units available or its expiration date is reached.

 > Example: getListings

 ```javascript